Barbara Ann (Snow) Inglee

+Upon retirement, she and her husband moved to Spring Hill, Florida.
+She enjoyed many happy years in her neighborhood of Timber Pines.
+In order to stay close to family and friends, Barb and Clint had a summer home on Blue Goose Road in Whitehall, NY.

+She was a devout Catholic, and communicant of St. Paul’s Church in Spring Hall.
+Barbara lived her faith.
+She was a very caring and generous woman.
+She was a longtime volunteer at St. Vincent’s in Florida.
+Barb opened her home to her many neighbors who became good friends in California and in Florida.
+She always hosted holiday dinners for family and for those Florida friends who did not travel north in the winter.
+She was a horse lover, and with her nephew, she previously owned several standard-bred horses.
+Sometimes they won their races.
+In the words of her son, Barb was an outstanding mother, nurse, caregiver, and friend.

-Barb's son survived her but passed away suddenly in July 2021.
+Barb’s son survived her but passed away suddenly in July 2021.
 She is survived by her daughter-in-law Suzanne of Tampa, FL and her granddaughter Tiffanie and her family who are posted in Zambia.
-She was predeceased by her brothers: Paul, John, and Carl Snow.
-She is survived by her brother, Gary Snow and his wife Christine of Clifton Park, NY; and her sister-in-law Audrey Snow of Largo, FL and her sons, Paul and Barry Snow and their families.
-Her beloved nieces: Eliza LaPoint and Nancy Kovacky and their families, and her nephew Richard Smith, survive her.
+She was predeceased by her brothers, Paul, John, and Carl Snow.
+She is survived by her brother, Gary Snow and his wife Christine of Clifton Park, NY, and her sister-in-law Audrey Snow of Largo, FL and her sons Paul and Barry Snow and their families.
+Her beloved nieces, Eliza LaPoint and Nancy Kovacky and their families and her nephew Richard Smith survive her.
 She also leaves many beloved nieces and nephews as well as her adored godson, John Powers and his family and many very dear friends.
+All of us miss her laughter, advice, prayers, and support.

 Add an entry as